oskrandrsn/Option-Pricing-and-3D-Volatility-Visualizer/README.md

 **American Options**

-American options are financial derivatives where the holder of the contract may exercise the option at any time up to and including the option's maturity.
+American options are financial derivatives where the holder of the contract may exercise the option at any time up to and  on the option's maturity.
 This early-exercise flexbility distinguishes American option from European options.

 Under the standard financial assumption that the underlying asset (stock) follows the GBM dynamics under the risk-netrual measure given by: